Type unique engagement ring into Google and you're faced with page upon page of all things sparkly.

 And if you've decided you'd like to involve them in this most magical of journeys, there's still lots here to help you both make those important decisions, so you find the perfect engagement ring together.

 1. HELP!
-What style?
+What style of engagement ring to choose?
 Some secret (and sneaky) ways to get it spot on

 Going for the big surprise but holding back?
 Let me tell you a quick story...